BitwiseBenjamin/BitwiseBenjamin/README.md

 <h1 align="center">Hi 👋, my name is Zachary Rundstrom 🇺🇸</h1>
 <h3 align="center">A Computer Science student studying at ASU🔱👹</h3>

+<p>Hello!
+I am an engineering student who is on track to earn my Bachelor's in Computer Science from Arizona State University.
+I enjoy a challenge and strive to push myself out of my comfort zone to learn and grow.
+Looking to gain professional engineering experience through internships, volunteer and help my community, and connect with others who are passionate about engineering and coding!<p/>

 - 🔭 I’m currently working on **MERN application**

 - 🌱 I’m currently learning **MongoDB, Express, React**